Using Dash and Azure OpenAI to build a GPT-powered web app assistant#

 dbc.Row([

 Now that you have designed the application, you only have to connect the components and call the associated functions.
-The first highlighted line in Code 7 is the callback associated with the Q&A processing.
-The second one is for resetting the current conversation.
+The first highlighted line in Code 6 is the callback associated with the Q&A processing.
+The second one resets the current conversation.

 @app.callback(